LevelUp 2026

 Who’s on the political left?
 Who’s on the right?
 What do these terms actually mean?
 And what happens when almost no one can define them, yet almost everyone takes a side?
 In this talk, Kiyah Willis will explore why we need a political spectrum, clarify the objective meaning of its key terms, and show how vague language blurs crucial distinctions—making the extremes sound the same.
 You’ll leave better equipped to defend liberty.

-Jane Austen doesn’t lecture us about human nature—she dramatizes it.
+Jane Austen doesn’t lecture us about human nature; she dramatizes it.
 Through characters who learn (or refuse to learn) from experience, her novels illuminate how ideas shape choices, how self-deception derails judgment, and what moral growth looks like in real life.
-In this talk, Angel Werth will explore key characters from Austen’s novels to show how great fiction can sharpen our ability to read people accurately—and use that clarity to navigate and improve our relationships.
+In this talk, Angel Werth will explore key characters from Austen’s novels to show how great fiction can sharpen our ability to read people accurately, and how we can use that clarity to navigate and improve our relationships.

 Arthur Zey